 1. The unclaimed parcel - I have been receiving a lot of emails recently from a so-called courier company telling me that they have a parcel for me that they need me to claim.
 The email looks very professional and has a photo of a docket with my name and details on it.

 To claim the parcel I have to give them lots of my personal details so that they can be sure I am the right person.
 Yeah right.
 This is totally a scam, there is no parcel, all they want to do is to try and get as much personal information from you as possible and if that includes passwords or account numbers etc the better it is for them.

 2. Job offers - If anyone offers you a job out of the blue via email, it's a scam.
 The emails all look very professional and come from many different types of business all looking for someone to work for them, such as a finance officer or debt collector.

 They want you to accept money from their overseas customers into your bank account and then you take a fixed percentage of the money and forward the rest to their bank account.

 The catch, or catches should I say are 1, you will have to give them your bank account details and 2, the checks paid into your account are fake, so when you transfer the percentage of the money to their account you are in fact transferring your own money.

-3. Requests for help - This con happens both online and door-to-door.
+3. Requests for help - You'll be surprised how many people are scammed by this trick.
+This con happens both online and door-to-door.
 It is so easy to be taken in by this one and I have known several people who have fallen for it.